 • If there are messages received on the other port which are not already used in the join operation, then the first message is picked from the queue and the join operation is performed.

-The Join component can be configured using its Custom Property Sheet which is same as that of Fiorano Mapper.
-Define required mappings between input and output structures and save the mappings.
+The Join component can be configured using its Custom Property Sheet as shown in figure 1.

-Figure 1: Sample Join configuration
+Figure 1: Join configuration property sheet